pauldev20/calendarsync/README.md

 password=xxxx xxxx xxxx xxxx    (The App-Specific Password you just created) calendars=Work,Private,...
 (The Calendars you want to sync) aggregate=Free/Busy,...
-(The Calendars you want to aggregate to) travel=True						(If Travel-Time should be included in the aggregated events)
+(The Calendars you want to aggregate to) visible=Aggregated,...
+(The Calendars you want to aggregate all events to as visible) travel=True						(If Travel-Time should be included in the aggregated events)
 ```
 > [!IMPORTANT]
-> When adding a calendar to the *aggregate* list, that doesn't exist, it will be created.
+> When adding a calendar to the *aggregate* or *visible* list, that doesn't exist, it will be created.

 ## Google
 1. Go to [myaccount.google.com](https://myaccount.google.com)